Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 They are produced by selective breeding which can be done in three ways, the first being using the dwarfism gene.

-Some Border Collies have this gene and are mated with another Border Collie with the same gene.
+Some Border Collies have this gene and they are mated with another Border Collie with the same gene.

 In addition, crossbreeding is used, usually mating the Border Collie with a much smaller dog.